w233w/Little-TouHou/README.md

 You start with 4 HP and 3 bomb.
 Every single enemy's bullet will cause 1 hp lost.
 There is no interval between two incoming damage, so if you hit by 4 enemy's bullets in the same time, you die instantly.

 ## TODO
-* Currently only 10 enemy comes up in total 2 waves, you win if you kill them all; need add more content.
+* Currently only 10 enemy comes up in total 2 waves, you win if you kill them all.
+Need to add more content.
+* Currently game has not start buttom or screen, game start running after game window shows up.
+Need tp add a init screen with start game buttom.
-* Currently game stuck after you die. need to add a replay buttom.
+* Currently game stuck after you die.
+Need to add a replay buttom.
+* Currently code is not under OOD and hard to modify.
+Need to rewrite the code ASAP.